frialey63/camillaeq/README.md

 As changes are input on the equaliser, these are read and a new configuration is built and passed to the Camilla DSP via its web socket interface.
 This configuration is automatically made active.
-Each configuration preserves the user specified "devices" section, the "filters" section is replaced by a set of filters representing the biquad settings and the "pipeline" section is edited to reference the filters of the equaliser.
+Each configuration preserves the user specified "devices", "mixers" and "processors" sections, the "filters" section is replaced by a set of filters representing the biquad settings and the "pipeline" section is edited to reference the filters of the equaliser.